BernardTsai/book/Model-Solutions.md

 | Relationships | map to Relationships | map of names to relationships |
 | Instances     | map to Instances     | map of names to instances     |

-Relationship
+Relationship {#Relationship}
 ------------

-A Relationship describes the runtime configuration for a relationship between clusters of related solution elements.
+A Relationship describes the runtime configuration for a dependency between clusters of related solution elements.

 | Attribute     | Type   | Description                       |